AzureAaron/aaron-mod/README.md

 * Christmas Chests For the Whole Month of December

 * Particle Manager
+    * Particles can be toggled on or off
+    * You can change the scale of particles too!

 * Text Replacer
     * Allows you to visually replace almost any text on screen!